Iliyan-Y/GameOfLifeJs/README.md

 # Description

-A simple version of Conway's Game of Life with Terminal visual output Based on the game of life but rules are applied for one dimensional array
+A simple version of Conway's Game of Life with terminal visual output.
+Based on the game of life but rules are applied for one dimensional array, and it reset itself every 5th tick.

 # Setup